osamaramihafez/studyBuddy/team.md

 1 week before the sprint due date, the team would like at least 70% of the features to be implemented.

-3 days before the sprint due date, the team will do a code review to make sure everyone is on the same page
+3 days before the sprint due date, the team will do a code review to make sure everyone is on the same page.

 ----------------------------------------------------------------